 Canadiens Player Insights

-- Nicholas Suzuki ranks first on Montreal this season with 24 assists.
-He has also registered 16 goals for 40 total points.
+- Nicholas Suzuki is first on Montreal this season with 40 assists, while adding 25 goals to register 65 total points.

 .Canadiens Player Props